Step 3 of the Game Development Workflow – Develop the Storyboard

 For a Skill-Driven game you will need to program a simulation of the environment in which the skill will be used.
 This type of simulation requires a more sophisticated programming tool.
 A class of software called, ‘Games Engines’ (Unity3D, Thinking Worlds, Unreal Development Kit (UDK)) have been applied to the task of creating simulation-based, learning games.

->p>Adding games to eLearning can motivate learners when the content itself is not very engaging.
-This four step workflow extends the traditional ISD methodology to include the unique steps required to produce interactive games that engage the learner and support the learning objectives.
+Adding games to eLearning can motivate learners when the content itself is not very engaging.
+This four-step Game Development Workflow extends the traditional ISD methodology to include the unique steps required to produce interactive games that engage the learner and support the learning objectives.

 VP Research and Product Development